lan13005/Information-Theory/docs/information_and_entropy/surprisal.md

 ---
 title: Entropy and Surprise
 layout: home
-parent: Information Theory
+parent: Information and Entropy
-nav_order: 2
+nav_order: 1
 ---

 ## Information Entropy as a measure of average surprise